-Caroline Lovell, Founder and Executive Director of the Women’s Wisdom Initiative, created Traveling Postcards in 2009 as an art and social change project that would empower women to share their unique wisdom across borders on a small hand made pieces of art, in hopes that it would bring awareness to humanitarian inequities facing women worldwide.
+Caroline Lovell, Founder and Executive Director of the Women’s Wisdom Initiative, created Traveling Postcards in 2009 as an art and social change project to empower women to share their unique wisdom across borders on small hand made pieces of art, to bring awareness to humanitarian inequities facing women worldwide.

-In 2014 the Traveling Heart bag program was created to provide beautiful hand made hospital or recovery bags for survivors of sexual assault.
-Each bag contains a Traveling Postcard and an opportunity for love, support and connection for a survivor right from the start.
+In 2014 the Traveling Heart Bag initiative was created to provide beautiful hand made emergency hospital bags for survivors of sexual assault as a response to the plastic bags most survivors receive.
+Each bag also contains a Traveling Postcard and an opportunity for love, support and connection for a survivor right from the start.

 In 2015 Traveling Postcards workshops were held on a US military base and on college campuses, highlighting the urgent need to raise awareness of the high rate of sexual assault.

 WWI has worked with over 50 organizations, traveled over 8000 miles to 15 states, has held workshops in 10 countries and created over 4500 handmade Traveling Postcards, connecting women from around the world in solidarity and survivorship.

 The Women’s Wisdom Initiative is fortunate to work alongside some extraordinary individuals- from volunteers and board members to workshop facilitators and participants.
 Every person has given of their time and expertise and we could not be more grateful.
 We have traveled around the country working in safe houses and shelters and have brought our programs to many communities including college campuses and refugee centers.
 Each place we visit has directors and administrators that facilitate our visit and make us feel welcome.
 Gender- based violence work takes entire communities of activists, healers, educators and leaders to create positive change- to move the needle so that all of us can feel safe… and be safe.

 Caroline LovellDirector / Women's Wisdom Initiative